 Sagra della Bistecca & Sagra del Fungo Porcino

 The public gardens of Cortona become one big food festival on 14th and 15th of August and the following weekend.
 Everyone (and their friends) seem to turn out for either a juicy T-bone steak cooked over an open flame or the savory goodness of the famed Porcini mushrooms.
 Can’t decide which you prefer….go to them both!

 Cortona Mix Festival

-Among the summer events in Cortona you cannot miss Cortona Mix Festival, a big cultural event of music, cinema, theater, arts and literature.
-This event ranks on a national and international scale where contemporary culture, technology and entertainment “mix” together with the ancient origins and traditions of the territory with an incredible selection of genres and shows.
+Among the summer events in Cortona, you cannot miss the Cortona Mix Festival, a big cultural event of music, cinema, theater, arts, and literature.
+This event ranks on a national and international scale where contemporary culture, technology, and entertainment “mix” together with the ancient origins and traditions of the territory to produce an incredible selection of genres and shows.

 A Quick List of Markets & Fairs

 There is the weekly market every Saturday morning in Piazza Signorelli, where you will find a wide array of goodies: food, produce, clothing, knick-knacks and even a bit of vintage.

 Reoccurring annual fairs & markets include the following:

 Fiera of Santa Margherita on the 22nd of February.
 This is the patron saint of the city and it is possible that some things will be closed.